633 W 5th Street #2890

 Los Angeles Food Poisoning Attorneys Answer The Most Commonly Asked Questions Here

-Have you, a relative or partner been overcome with a food born malady?
-Were you struck down with terrible, and acute food poisoning?
-Our personal injury attorneys at Ehline Law Firm represent food poisoning victims like you.
+Have you, a relative or partner, been overcome with a food-born malady?
+Were you struck down with terrible and acute food poisoning?
+Our injury attorneys at Ehline Law Firm represent food poisoning victims like you.

 What’s the Deal With Tainted Food?

-We have all gotten sick, or probably will after we eat tainted foods.
-As a matter of fact, we have vast experience in food poisoning claims due to the number of victims who telephone our firm.
+We have all gotten sick, or probably will, after we eat tainted foods.
+We have vast experience in food poisoning claims due to the number of victims who telephone our firm.

-- We can help the family if they lost someone, or suffered serious injuries from food poisoning.
+We can help the family if they lose someone or suffered serious injuries from food poisoning.